jennihultman/Linux-course-2019/ProblemsLinux.md

 ## Question 5
 **Points: 10**

-Download directly on your CSC working directory the draft genome of s (contigs) of GCA_000254735.2_ASM25473v2 from [ftp NCBI server] (ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/) and change the header of the contings as consecutive number for example:
+Download the draft genome (contigs) of GCA_000254735.2_ASM25473v2 from [ftp NCBI server] (ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/) and change the header of the contings as consecutive number for example:

 ```